MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxdataformat/nf-acxdataformat-acxdataformatgetblockalign.md

 ## -returns

-Returns a ULONG containing the block alignment, in bytes, for the specified data format.
+Returns a ULONG value containing the block alignment, in bytes, for the specified data format.
 The block alignment is the minimum atomic unit of data for the *DataFormat* type.

 ## -remarks